ekuiter/variED/API.md

 So far, only the "static" data organization was described.
-As for real-time editing, each artifact is associated with a *collaborative session* which has a set of collaborating users and a *state context* that holds the artifact's contents (e.g., a feature model).
-A *user* is associated with a particular WebSocket and the set of collaborative sessions she participates in.
+As for real-time editing, each artifact is associated with a *collaborative session* which has a set of collaborating users and a *kernel context* that holds the collaboration kernel's site-global data structures (e.g., the feature model, all generated operations and data structures for conflict detection and resolution).
+A *user* is associated with a particular
+WebSocket and the set of collaborative sessions she participates in.

 Users and collaborative sessions are in a m:n relationship (a user can